sidhlee/microservice-with-k8s/python/src/auth/auth.md

 ## Advantages of using K8S

+With Kubernetes, we can cluster together multiple containerized services and easily orchestrate the deployment and management of these services within the cluster using the Kubernetes Objects.

 - Automates running/recycling many containers
 - Auto-detects failures in individual pods and maintains the predefined scale.
 - Manual scaling is as easy as running a command.
 It also configures load balancer and registers new pods for you.